italiangrid/storm/release-notes/StoRM-v1.11.12.md

 This release provides fixes to some outstanding bugs and improvements:

 * fixes/adds the insert of a recall task through the REST interface (more info [here](https://github.com/italiangrid/storm/tree/develop/src/main/java/it/grid/storm/tape/recalltable/resources));
-* fixes minor bugs on the virtual filesystem returned during StoRI children creation;
+* fixes a minor bug on the virtual filesystem returned during StoRI children creation;
-* fixes minor bugs on the storage-area resolution when moving resources through different storage-areas;
+* fixes a minor bug on the storage-area resolution when moving resources through different storage-areas;
+* fixes bug that makes sanity check failing with latest GPFS versions;
 * adds a REST metadata endpoint (more info [here](https://github.com/italiangrid/storm/tree/develop/src/main/java/it/grid/storm/rest/metadata));
 * requires Java 8;
 * removes all the unused stuff about the dismissed storm-gridhttps-plugin.